Subscribe to updates

 Forward Plan

-The board reviewed the CSP forward plan and agreed on the items for the next CSP meeting, incorporating additional requests made during this meeting.
-An update on CCTV projects is to be added to the next meeting's agenda.
+The board reviewed the CSP forward plan and agreed on the items for the next meeting, including an update on CCTV projects.

 Any Other Business

-Katie Jones flagged recent changes in the operational format for the prison and probation service, noting the appointment of Amy Reece as the interim permanent secretary for the Ministry of Justice (MoJ) and Sarah Coccia as the interim Chief Operating Officer for prisons.
-This change has been formally noted, and an official letter will be logged with the minutes.
-Councillor Ghani and Katie Jones expressed their gratitude to David Rhodes for his contributions over the past two years, highlighting improvements in partnership and achievements during his tenure.
-David Rhodes thanked everyone for their support, acknowledging the strength of the partnership in facing challenges, particularly concerning funding and uncertainty.
+Recent changes in the operational format for the prison and probation service were noted, including the appointment of Amy Reece as interim permanent secretary for the Ministry of Justice (MoJ) and Sarah Coccia as interim Chief Operating Officer for prisons.
+Councillor Ghani and Katie Jones expressed gratitude to David Rhodes for his contributions over the past two years.

 Performance Report